thiagobien/ACL/workshop/04_Building_Environment_zero/3_Deploy_Jenkins/README.md

     ![](../assets/jenkins-ui.png)

-1. For later use we configure Git credentials in Jenkins, so that selected pipelines can commit commit to Git with the provided credentials.
+1. For later use we configure Gitea credentials in Jenkins, so that selected pipelines can commit commit to Gitea with the provided credentials.
 Click "Credentials" :one: in the Jenkins UI, then the small black arrow next to "global", that shows when you put the mouse cursor over "global" :two:.
 Finally, click "Add credentials :three:.

     ![](../assets/jenkins-ui-add-credentials.png)

-1. Provide your Git username :one:, your [Personal Access token](https://github.com/settings/tokens/new) :two:, and the ID :three:.
+1. Provide your Gitea username :one:, your `Personal Access token` (get this from `creds.json` file on your bastion host, use the 'cat' or 'vi' command to view) :two:, and the ID :three:.
     **It's important to use this ID `git-credentials-acm`, as the credentials are referenced by this ID by selected builds.** To save the credentials click OK :four:.

 ---